Answers to frequently asked questions about the Part 1 MRCOG

 Online payment is made when you book your place on the exam, after confirming you are eligible to sit the exam.

-What can I upload as proof of my primary medical degree?
+What can I provide as proof of my primary medical degree?

 - An original or an attested photocopy of your primary medical degree certificate